AddyRdz/RockPaperScissors/README.md

 # Rock Paper Scissors
-My attempt to create a simple Rock, Paper, Scissors game.
+Creating a simple Rock, Paper, Scissors game using a tutorial.

 # Technologies Used
 * Javascript